Stuycs-K/project03-final-10-lamc/DEVLOG.md

 Copied over networking part, tweaked in order to try to get lobby to work - 30 mins Started making semaphores for the chatting portion of the game - 30 mins

-### 2024-01-08 - Made makefile, trying to learn sockets
+### 2024-01-08 - Made makefile, trying to learn sockets, played with sockets
 Makefile - 10 minutes
-Socket Learning - 1 hour
+Learned socket syntax and comprehending networking-ish (created basic server/client connection with sockets) - 1 hr

+### 2024-01-08 - Sockets & Select
+Trying to fix bug where client has some garbage at the end of each handshake - 10 mins Even more socket syntax and fixing some previous file descriptor/socket descriptor bug - 20 mins Literally read select demo code and did not understand most of it - 30 mins

 ## Player 2